TheKineticz/HC-Tech-Test/README.md

 Follow the link below to install the latest .NET SDK:

 https://dotnet.microsoft.com/en-us/download

+The Tests.cs file contains a small XUnit unit test suite for the two exercises, which can be run via the IDE of your choice, if you wish to run them.
 ## Steps to Build and Run
 1. Clone or download and unzip the repo to a folder on your computer
 2. Open a terminal window and navigate to the app root folder